This is a brief history of the development of the Lavender Hill Group Practice.

 The practice was computerised in 1992, using the EMIS medical system, which became web based in 2011.
 The practice and partners have been on the Professional Executive Committee of the Primary Care Trust, involved in Practice Based Commissioning and the Battersea Healthcare Federation provider organisation.

 We have been teaching medical students for some years and from time to time they may be present in consultations.
 Dr. Freeman and Dr Kroll have been GP Trainers and the practice trains GP Registrars.
 Registrars are experienced doctors training in general practice, before becoming GP Principals.
 In 2004 we had 2 registrars together for the first time.
 In 2015 Dr Lucas started as a trainer and Dr Zuberi in 2016.

-Dr. Gray formed the Battersea Research Group, which looked into cardiovascular risks in our local population.
-He has published papers in the British Medical Journal.
+In the 1990s, Dr. Gray formed the Battersea Research Group, which looked into cardiovascular risks in our local population.
+He published papers in the British Medical Journal.